Calvin and Hobbes by Bill Watterson for June 22, 2010

 21. Skeldeer

-APPLESCRUFF about 14 years ago
+APPLESCRUFF over 14 years ago

 All kids should have a dog.
 They not only protect the home but the family.
 Being robbed is a nightmare that always lurks in the background.